MaastrichtU-BISS/lawnotation/README.md

 > We're planning to create an easier self-hosting method only using Docker in the future.

 It is also possible to install the platform on your own infrastructure.
 There are some dependencies that have to be resolved in some way or another.
-Some of these can be self-hosted as well, while others can't.
-For this section, we only take into account relying on those third parties.
+Some of these can be self-hosted as well, while others are exclusively external.
+For this section, use all services externally.

 ### Prerequisites and dependencies